Mueller's grand jury 'continuing robustly' even after report submitted, prosecutor says

 Attorneys for the unnamed company in the case told the court "they had no interest" in being identified publicly.
 Judge Howell said she will take the matter under consideration.

 Barr, in a letter to Congress, said Mueller found no evidence anyone associated with President Donald Trump's campaign "conspired or coordinated" with Russia to influence the 2016 presidential election.
-However, Barr said Mueller reached no conclusion on whether the president obstructed justice, leading Trump to claim he was exonerated.
+However, Barr said Mueller reached no conclusion on whether the president had obstructed justice, leading Trump to claim he had been exonerated.